-It ain't what you don't know that kills you, it's what you know for sure that just ain't so (Mark Twain)
+Mark Twain's quote "it ain't what you don't know that kills you, it's what you know for sure that just ain't so" epitomizes prudent risk management perfectly

 Options are valuable - that's why you can literally pay for them when you purchase financial options (eg. put options or call options).
 Options are valuable because they allow you to decide in the future whether to do something or not to do it - you will decide at that future date based on what is going on at that future time.
 Although you can't know what the future will be like today, options allow you to postpone the decision (in a way) until you actually do know.

 For example, when you buy a call option on stock X you are paying a premium for the right to decide in the future whether or not you want to buy stock X at the predetermined strike price.
 Effectively, you're paying a premium today to lock in the purchase price.
 You pay that premium (and so do millions of other market participants) because such a thing is inherently valuable.
 How valuable is it?
 That's a far more complicated question and beyond the scope of this article - the question of how to value a financial option is a complex one that involves complex mathematics.

 Just like a financial options, options in life are valuable too - that's why you should attempt to increase the options in your life.
 You should attempt to make decisions with attention to the optionality inherent in them.
 If you have to choose between two different paths, be mindful of any inherent options that are imbedded in the choices.
 These inherent options can add real value to the decisions and they should be ignored.